EComes-DigiPen/fpsc-resources/quake/Quake-Resources.md

 ### Shareware Game Data:
 * [Quake](quake1_shareware_pak0.7z)
     The Quake 1 shareware game data file.
 Requires [7-Zip](http://7-zip.org) to extract the .pak file from the compressed archive.
 Create a folder named "id1" next to your source port's executable, and place the .pak file in there.
+Highly compressed from 18.7 MB down to 5.8 MB for a slightly faster and considerably smaller download.
 * [nQuake](http://nquake.com)
     nQuake is an easy setup program for QuakeWorld.
 The nQuake installer will automatically download the Quake shareware game data along with the ezQuake source port.
 * [Quake 2 Starter](http://q2s.tastyspleen.net/)